Fort Funston may be the prettiest of all the San Francisco beaches.

 Sandy cliffs drop 200 feet to a beautiful beach at the southernmost edge of San Francisco.
 This is the wildest of the San Francisco beaches and the views are gorgeous.

 This beach seems to be a local secret.
 But it's well known to San Franciscans with dogs and it's a very popular spot for hang gliding and flying remote-controlled airplanes off the cliffs.The cliff in the photo below is the one the hang gliders take off from.
+You can see two people at the top.

 You can even ride horses on the beach, at Mar Vista Stable nearby.
 For more info, see horseback riding.